Learn to build

 The complete package includes everything you need to learn web development with Go.
 Over 180 screencasts spanning nearly 40 hours, written versions of every lesson, all the bonus content, access to the Web Development with Go Slack, source code, and FREE updates for life!

 I am currently in the process of re-recording the entire course.
-Sections 1 through 16 are released and are composed of 160 lessons.
-The remaining sections (17 onwards) are still in progress and will be released as they are completed.
+Sections 1 through 19 are released.
+The remaining sections (20 onwards) are still in progress and are being released as I finish them.
 You can read more about the updates here.

 Store Password Hashes, Not Encrypted or Plaintext Values